If you have been in a car accident in Maryland, a common question is whether you need to report the car crash to the police or your insurance company?

 You are not required to notify the at-fault insurance company of a claim.
 You are also not obligated to -- nor should you -- talk to them without speaking to a lawyer first.

 Your insurer might also require a recorded statement.
-Maryland law is unclear as to whether your insurance company can deny your claim based on the refusal to give a recorded statement about your accident.
+Maryland law is unclear whether your insurance company can deny your claim based on the refusal to give a recorded statement about your accident.

-Ultimately, in spite of the contractual requirement that you report a claim, people do it all of the time and get away with it.
+Ultimately, despite the contractual requirement that you report a claim, people fail to report and often get away with it.
 If you just handle it yourself, the insurance company is unlikely ever to know.
 Why do people do this?
 The at-fault driver usually convinces the victim not to report the claim because of the fear of increased car insurance rates.

 But this is just too risky for BOTH the victim and the at-fault driver, particularly if there are injuries.
 Let's say you agree with the at-fault driver not to report the claim.
 If he does not compensate you as you agreed, his insurance company may deny the claim, leaving you without anyone to compensate you for your loss.
 Conversely, the at-fault driver might be stuck with a huge claim from the victim, and his insurance company might refuse to stand behind the claim because it was initially unreported.